 How Do You Ensure Effective Ventilation in a Spray Booth?

-What Is the Role of Filters in Spray Booths?
+What is the Role of Filters in Spray Booths?

 How to Maintain Spray Booths for Optimal Performance?